European-XFEL/Karabo/doc/library/guiServer.rst

 * Message sent by the GUI Server to the client whose privilege escalation has expired.
 The GUI Server checks for expired escalations every 10 seconds; most likely there will be a delay between the expiration and the client being communicated about it.
 * The *expirationTime* string is the UTC date and time of the expiration in ISO-8601 format, e.g, "20240205T120633.139529Z".

+[2.20.0]_ *onEndEscalationNotice*
+aboutToExpireToken (string),
+secondsToExpiration (unsigned int 64)

+* Message sent by the GUI Server to the client whose privilege escalation is about to expire.
+The GUI Server checks for escalations lifetimes every 10 seconds.
+* An escalation is considered "about to expire" if its expiration time is less than "endEscalationNoticeTime" seconds away. "endEscalationNoticeTime" is an init-only property of the GUI Server.

 [2.20.0]_ *onEscalate*
 success (bool),